School of Music Scholarships

 Basic Qualifications for SOM Scholarship Eligibility

-- Maintain good academic standing during the duration of the award term.
+- Maintain at least a 3.0 cumulative GPA and remain in good academic standing for the duration of the award term.

 SOM Scholarship Renewal Information